redwing-os/sandbox/industry/crypto/README.md

 -A service account on Google Cloud with permissions to access BigQuery.

--An environment variable `BIGQUERY_PRIVATE_KEY` containing the service account key in JSON format.
+-Environment variables including `BIGQUERY_PRIVATE_KEY` containing the service account key

 -A running instance of our vector database with gRPC endpoint exposed.